1957 Philippine presidential election

 The 1957 Philippine presidential and vice presidential elections were held on November 12, 1957.
-Incumbent President and Vice President to Ramon Magsaysay, Carlos P. Garcia was elected for a full term as President of the Philippines.
-Garcia assumed the post following the death of Magsaysay in a plane crash earlier that year.
+Incumbent President Carlos P. Garcia, who was a Vice President to Ramon Magsaysay, was elected for a full term as President of the Philippines.
+Garcia assumed the post following Magsaysay's death in a plane crash earlier that year.
 His running mate, Speaker Jose Laurel Jr., lost to Pampanga Representative Diosdado Macapagal.
 This was the first time in Philippine electoral history wherein a president was elected by a plurality rather than a majority, and in which the winning presidential and vice presidential candidates came from different parties.